pavel-odintsov/fastnetmon-community-packages/README.md

-# fastnetmon-packages
+# FastNetMon comunity packages
-Binary packages for FastNetMon
+We use this repository to test all binary packages on all supported distributions